 ON THIS PAGE: You will read about your medical care after treatment is finished and why this follow-up care is important.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-As treatment for CML is completed (such as after a successful stem cell/bone marrow transplantation) or continues long-term (such as treatment with targeted therapy), talk with your doctor about developing a follow-up care plan.
+As treatment for CML is completed, such as after a successful stem cell/bone marrow transplantation, or continues long-term, such as treatment with targeted therapy, talk with your doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.

 ASCO offers treatment summary forms to help keep track of the cancer treatment you received and develop a survivorship care plan.

 People treated for CML and in remission should receive lifelong follow-up examinations on a regular basis to watch for signs or symptoms of recurrence or late effects.
 People treated for CML are encouraged to follow established recommendations for good health, such as receiving regular immunizations, such as the flu vaccine, as well as not smoking, eating a balanced diet, maintaining a healthy weight, and receiving appropriate screening for other types of cancer.
 Learn more about the next steps to take in survivorship, including making positive lifestyle changes.